How to Get Someone to Introduce Their Clients to You: 6 Practical Steps For Professional Services Firms

 Dan Pink (2013) Six Elevator Pitches for the 21st Century (YouTube 4:45 duration)

-Sue-Ella is the Principal of Prodonovich Advisory, a business dedicated to helping professional services firms sharpen their business development practices, and attract and retain good clients.
+Sue-Ella is the Principal of Prodonovich Advisory, a business dedicated to helping legal practices and professional services firms sharpen their business development practices.

 © Prodonovich Advisory.
+This article was written by a human.
 Please respect our copyright and the effort taken to produce the original material in this document.
 This document or any portion thereof may not be reproduced or used in any manner whatsoever without the express written permission of the author.